To aid in minimising the spread of Covid-19, we are postponing face-to-face public services and access to our premises for now.

 In alignment with the Government of Bangladesh's directives, Cambridge will switch from exams to school-assessed grades for the June 2021 series in Bangladesh.
 Please review the latest statement from Cambridge.

-In compliance with the Government of Bangladesh’s latest directives, all British Council IELTS tests scheduled from 5 April to 23 May 2021 have been suspended in Bangladesh.
+In compliance with the Government of Bangladesh’s latest directives, all the British Council IELTS tests have been suspended from 7 July to 5 August in Bangladesh.
 We are contacting all affected test takers to advise next course of action.

 Our Digital Library offering access to thousands of books, magazines, films, music and newspapers is there for you to sign up to (Become a library member) and our free online resources and study options, (visit our Learn English portal) remain available to all.